Environment Council configuration (ENV)

 At international level, the EU and its member states strive to ensure that the EU's environmental standards are reflected in international environmental and climate change agreements.
 In this regard, the Council is responsible for preparing EU positions for international conferences and climate change negotiations.

-Priorities of the Environment Council during the Slovak presidency
+Priorities of the Environment Council during the Maltese presidency